Fade it Like a Pro - How to Hit a Fade (It's Simple)

 • How to set up the WhyGolf Alignment Disc to practice hitting fades.

-Why is it Important to Know How to Hit a Fade?
+Why is it Important to Know How to Hit a Fade in Golf?

 It's likely that most reading this don't have trouble fading the ball.
 For those of you who want to perform an exorcism on your slice, click here.
 Provided that your fade isn't pathological (i.e., spinning excessively), fades can be quite useful.
 Here's why: